saurshaz/workflow-experiment/README.md

 Please note plan is to wrap all below in s simply executable/launchable step

-Steps :: (case study is 4 projects of mine)
+Steps :: (case study is 4 projects of mine ... can be anything)

 - a fresh `ubuntu 12+` system with mongodb running
 - get all the code by whatever means on